A deep blue freshwater angelfish, its scales showing a metallic sheen, against green plants and dark driftwood.

-Adult Size 6 in (15 cm) body, fins can extend taller
+Adult size~6 in (15 cm) body; fins extend taller

 Appearance & Identification